 Craving adventure I changed career path again in my early twenties, and I spent the next five years serving in the Royal Navy, which unfortunately again allowed little time for indulging in my passion for art.
-I left the forces in the late nineties, which is when I left the UK too, and travelled south to New Zealand to stay and work for a year.
-As these thing have a habit of doing, one year led to two, and so on, and I stayed south of the equator for the nest six years, living in both New Zealand and Australia.
-Fortunately I had more time on hand now, and this is where I was once again able to take up the brush and study art.
+I left the forces in the late nineties, which is when I left the UK too, and traveled south to New Zealand to stay and work for a year.
+As these things have a habit of doing, one year led to two, and so on, and I stayed south of the equator for the next six years, living in both New Zealand and Australia.
+Fortunately I had more time on my hands now, and this is where I was once again able to take up the brush and study art.
 I moved back to the UK, and back to Wales in 2004.

 My studio paintings are worked up from small oil painting sketches painted out in the field using a pochade box, and from photographs I've taken on my adventures in Pembrokeshire, Ceredigion and further afield in Wales, most often a combination of both.
 You can see from the paintings on this website that I paint a variety of subjects, and although predominantly a landscape artist I do undertake some pet portrait work.

 I strive in all of my paintings to create a unique snap shot of a scene, not one that is photographic and rigid, but one that is painterly and full of marks and brush-strokes that impart a little bit of myself into each artwork.

 I work both on a commission basis and as a freelance artist, by that I mean that I paint the subjects that I choose to paint, but I also accept commissions, both landscape and pet portrait.